-Prototype fragment of system configuration for: (Product Name): DG/UX (Release): 4.30 This prototype is provided to assist you in creating your contrained system configuration file.
-This file consists of system file entries pertaining to this product.
-Include this fragment in your customized system file and edit it to reflect your system's configuration.
-See this product's master file (in /war/etn/mester.d) for more details.
+Prototype fragment of system configuration for:

+\$

+(Product Name): DG/UX

+(Product Name): DG/UX

+(Release): 4.30

+7

+This prototype is provided to assist you in creating your

+automised system configuration file.

+7

+This file consists of system file entries pertaining to this

+7

+product.
+Include this fragment in your customized system file

+8 end edit it to reflect your system's configuration.

+7

+See this product's matter file (in /war/etn/matter.d) for more details.

+7

-Devices:
++ Devices:

 List all devices and pearlo-devices in this section, one entry per # line.
-Typical configurations for several typical configurations # have been provided below; delate entries that do not apply to your # system and add to the list any devices your system has that are not # already listed. #
+Typical configurations for several typical configurations # have been provided balow; delate entries that do not apply to your # system and add to the list any devices your system has that are not # already listed.